GoogleChrome/lighthouse-ci/CONTRIBUTING.md

 When working on the server, you'll need to start parcel in watch mode.
 In one terminal run `yarn build:watch` from the repo root.
 In another terminal run `yarn start:server`.
 If you made any changes to the APIs of the server, you will need to restart the `yarn start:server` command, but UI changes should be picked up on refresh without restarting the server process.
 Once the server is up and running you can fill it with some test data by running `yarn start:seed-database` in another terminal.

+## Updating the Lighthouse Version

+Updating the Lighthouse version used by LHCI involves more than a simple `package.json` update.
+When the Lighthouse version changes, it is usually a _breaking change_ for Lighthouse CI (see [version policy](./docs/version-policy.md)) and triggers many corresponding updates, including the following:

+- Update the `package.json` version in @lhci/utils and @lhci/cli.
+- Run the new `lighthouse` version on a sufficiently complex URL (https://www.coursehero.com/ or https://www.theverge.com) and commit the LHR.
+  - `lighthouse https://www.coursehero.com/ --output=json > ./packages/server/test/fixtures/lh-7-0-0-a.json`
+  - `lighthouse https://www.coursehero.com/ --output=json > ./packages/server/test/fixtures/lh-7-0-0-b.json`
+- Add the new fixture LHRs to the tests.
+  - packages/server/test/test-utils.js
+  - packages/server/test/api/statistic-definitions.test.js
+  - packages/server/src/ui/routes/build-view/lhr-comparison.stories.jsx
+  - packages/server/src/ui/routes/build-view/audit-detail/audit-detail-pane.stories.jsx
+- Update the presets with any new or removed audits.
+  - packages/utils/src/presets/all.js
+- Update test snapshots with `yarn test:unit -u`

 ## Server Organization

 The server has three primary components: the API, the UI, and cron jobs.